pepstock-org/Charba/README.md

  * rename `InteractionMode` enumeration to `DefaultInteractionMode`.
  * rename `InteractionItem` enumeration to `InteractionOptions`.
  * change the generic type from `Date` to `Object` for `MinMaxCallback` instance on time and time series axes.
-In this way the callback can return also a `Number` (i.e. a double) in order to be more precise when zooming.
+In this way the callback can return also a `Number` (i.e. a double) as epoch.

 ### Features